aws-samples/machine-learning-samples/social-media/README.md

 Amazon Machine Learning can help your company make better use of social media.
 This example application will automatically analyze Twitter content to identify customer support issues.
-This application will continuously monitor all tweets that mention your company's twitter handle, and predict whether or not your company's customer support team should reach out to the poster.
+This application will continuously monitor all tweets that mention your company's Twitter handle, and predict whether or not your company's customer support team should reach out to the poster.
 By using a machine learning (ML) model as your first tier of support you can lower support costs and increase customer satisfaction.
+The same application integrates Amazon Machine Learning with Amazon Mechanical Turk, Amazon Kinesis, AWS Lambda, and Amazon Simple Notification Service (Amazon SNS).

 The example walks through the following steps: